jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/tribe-of-hackers-5/index.md

 for example,
 Cloud and [DevOps](../../solutions/devsecops/).

-Like other experts whose views have been presented in this series, Carlos reminds us that it is unnecessary to engage in illegal activities to gain red team skills.
+Like other experts
+whose views have been presented in this series,
+Carlos reminds us that it is unnecessary to engage in illegal activities to gain red team skills.
 "Information, training, and reference material to learn all aspects of it are available publicly, and all can be simulated in a lab environment to test and validate concepts."
-Don’t make the stupid mistake of playing the bad boy/girl when you can probably learn the same skills in the process of becoming an ethical hacker, being an ethical hacker.
+Don't make the stupid mistake of playing the bad boy/girl when you can probably learn the same skills in the process of becoming an [ethical hacker](../../solutions/ethical-hacking/), being an ethical hacker.

 ## For those already sweating blood on red teams